Using TidyCensus package to explore Census Data

 Exercise

 - There are empty polygons.
-So it might be useful to think about why these polygons exist without poverty data attached to them but have unemployment data.
+So it might be useful to think about why these areas exist without poverty data attached to them.
+Why do they have unemployment or labour force data?

 For the moment, I am going to ignore these polygons by throwing them out using inner_join